silvandiepen/iconator/README.md

 **inline**
 The loggin has opening and closing elements. these will be hidden when using inline.
 This option is especially for use in other generators which already provide logging.

+**Minimal**
+A minimal way of showing the logs.
+Without all files, just the headlines.